basknol/MMM-ImageFileWatcher/README.md

 ﻿# Module: MMM-ImageFileWatcher

 This MagicMirror module watches one or multiple directories, this module displays an image for a specified number of seconds if an image is added to the watched directory.
-For example an image uploaded via SFTP from you phone.
+For example an image uploaded via SFTP from your phone.

 ## Dependencies / Requirements